guanana/vanir/README.md

 you may want to protect it from unwanted eyes ;-)
 - **Admin**: This is a Django app, and as such you have access to admin interface. *This is a dangerous zone*, there shouldn't be any need for you to access it, but if you want to investigate access it by login and going to: http://localhost/admin/

+### Default data
+The app comes with some really basic data.
+As soon as you configure a supported exchange you can auto import all the real data.
+It's supposed to be just a simple guide and assistance for quick start.

+The first time you login the default username and password is `admin`. **PLEASE CHANGE IT!**

+#### How to change default username and password
+Once login with the default user and password (admin).
+Click on Admin (right top corner) and click again on admin.
+Fill the desired fields and click on Password:

+*Raw passwords are not stored, so there is no way to see this user’s password, but you can change the password using CLICK ME--> __this form__ <-- CLICK ME.*

 ## Contribute
 To start contributing just fork the project and run the local environment by running: